kamerlinlab/WatCon/docs/getting_started.rst

    topology_file: WT_PTP1B_Unlig_Open.gro             ; Name of topology (required for dynamic)
    trajectory_file: run_1.xtc                       ; Name of trajectory (required for dynamic)
    network_type: water-protein                      ; Use only waters (water-water) or also protein atoms (water-protein)
-   include_hydrogens: off                           ; If include_hydrogens = on, create a directed graph
+   include_hydrogens: on                            ; If include_hydrogens = on, create a directed graph
                                                     ;     MDAnalysis 'protein' selection
    water_name: default                              ; Any custom water names
    multi_model_pdb: False                           ; pdb files have multiple models (typical of NMR structures)